Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 The use of elecampane is advisable for the following diseases and pathological conditions:

-• - gastritis with high acidity, colitis, gastric and duodenal ulcers, diarrhea, hemorrhoids;
+• - gastritis with high acidity, colitis, stomach and duodenal ulcers, diarrhea, hemorrhoids;

 • inflammation of the gums (gingivitis);